marktmiller/atari-8-bit-projects/status-bar/Readme.md

 If you'd like to relocate the routine in memory, change lines 20 and 640 to use new addresses.
 I located the short initialization routine 60 bytes past the start of the vertical blank routine.

+I want to note that the division routine I used to extract the individual digits from the cursor coordinates is a modified version of the division routine described in "The Atari Assembler," by Don and Kurt Inman.